-While it’s obvious that employee development is inherently good, many business owners get stuck - where do you even get started with it?
-It’s especially difficult if you’re a small company without the need (and the budget) to hire a full-fledged HR department.
+While it’s obvious that employee development is inherently good, many business owners get stuck - where to even get started with it?
+It’s especially difficult if you’re a small company without the need (and the budget) to have a full-fledged HR department.

 Today, we’ll show you what an employee development plan is, why it’s a good idea, as well as some practical ways to get started today.